briis/weatherbit/README.md

 There is currently support for the following device types within Home Assistant:
 * Weather

+There is only support for *daily* forecasts, as the hourly forecast requires a paid API Key.

 ## Configuration
 The Weatherbit weather service is free under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Generic License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Weather data will be pulled once every 30 minutes.